KevinBentil/snapfix-analysis/README.md

 This project documents the successful implementation of a centralized CMMS solution across multiple client sites in Ireland, replacing a legacy platform (IBM TRIRIGA).
 The implementation focused on improving visibility, standardization, and data-driven decision-making for facilities, maintenance, and workplace services.
 The solution enables:.

-Consistent ticket intake across sites.
+--Consistent ticket intake across sites.
-Real-time operational reporting.
+--Real-time operational reporting.
-Improved SLA compliance tracking.
+--Improved SLA compliance tracking.
-Enhanced asset and audit management.
+--Enhanced asset and audit management.
-Actionable insights for senior management.
+--Actionable insights for senior management.

 ### Business Objectives.
-Eliminate inefficiencies in the existing maintenance management process.
+--Eliminate inefficiencies in the existing maintenance management process.
-Standardize service request and audit data across all sites.
+--Standardize service request and audit data across all sites.
-Improve response times and SLA governance.
+--Improve response times and SLA governance.
-Provide leadership with clear, reliable operational insights.
+--Provide leadership with clear, reliable operational insights.
-Reduce dependency on technical teams for configuration changes.
+--Reduce dependency on technical teams for configuration changes.

 ## CMMS Implementation Process followed;
 1. Gathered client requirement through interview to identify inefficiency and gaps with exisiting solution.